openmc-dev/openmc/docs/source/usersguide/geometry.rst

 -------------------------------

 By default, DAGMC applies cell and surface IDs defined by the CAD engine that the model originated in.
-If these IDs overlap with ID's in the CSG ID space, this will result in an error.
+If these IDs overlap with IDs in the CSG ID space, this will result in an error.
 However, the ``auto_ids`` property of a DAGMC universe can be set to set DAGMC cell and surface IDs by appending to the existing CSG cell ID space in the OpenMC model.